Gaius-Augustus/BRAKER/README.md

 #### BEDTools

-The software package [bedtools](https://bedtools.readthedocs.io/en/latest/) is required by GeneMark-ETP+ if you want to run BRAKER in `--etpmode`.
+The software package [bedtools](https://bedtools.readthedocs.io/en/latest/) is required by GeneMark-ETP+ if you want to run BRAKER with both RNA-Seq and protein data.
 You can download bedtools from <https://github.com/arq5x/bedtools2/releases>.
 Here, you can either download a precompiled version `bedtools.static.binary`, e.g.
 ```
 wget https://github.com/arq5x/bedtools2/releases/download/v2.30.0/bedtools.static.binary
 mv bedtools.static.binary bedtools